-Using Hubble Space Telescope imaging, Robertson et al. (2015) measured the abundance and luminosity distribution of early galaxies and provided a constraint for the observed star formation rate (SFR).
-However, the largest compilation to date for the SFR was presented by Madau & Dickinson (2014).
-Later works by Oesch et al. (2015); McLeod et al. (2015); Finkelstein et al. (2015); Song et al. (2016); Oesch et al. (2018); Ishigaki et al. (2018); Bhatawdekar et al. (2019); among others, have complemented our survey of galaxies at early times, pushing the detections to very faint objects at higher redshifts ( $z \approx 11$ ; Robertson 2021).
+Using Hubble Space Telescope imaging, Robertson et al. (2015) measure the abundance and luminosity distribution of early galaxies and provide a constraint for the observed star formation rate (SFR).
+However, the largest compilation to date for the SFR is presented by Madau & Dickinson (2014).
+Later works by Oesch et al. (2015); McLeod et al. (2015); Finkelstein et al. (2015); Song et al. (2016); Oesch et al. (2018); Ishigaki et al. (2018); Bhatawdekar et al. (2019); among others, have complemented our survey of galaxies at early times, pushing the detections to very faint objects at higher redshifts ($z \sim 11$; Robertson 2021).

-On the other hand, theoretical models have a threefold purpose: (i) match the observations available for the synthetic galaxies and their environment; (ii) provide a physical description of the star formation process at all times, and (iii) interpolate -when possible- the progression of galaxies and their properties in time.
-There are multiple models that reproduce the star formation history of galaxies at early times, focusing on specific physical processes, among them: ANGUS (AustraliaN GADGET-3 early Universe Simulations, Tescari et al. 2014); the RE-NAISSANCE suite (with the AMR code Enzo, O'Shea et al. 2015); EAGLE (Evolution and Assembly of GaLaxies and their Environments, Crain et al. 2015; Schaye et al. 2015); CROC (Cosmic Reionization on Computers, Zhu et al. 2020); the OBELISK simulation (Trebitsch et al. 2020); L-Galaxies 2020 (Henriques et al. 2020; Yates et al. 2021a); FLARES (First Light And Reionisation Epoch Simulations, Lovell et al. 2021; Vijayan et al. 2021); As-TRAEUS (semi-numerical rAdiative tranSfer coupling of galaxy formaTion and Reionization in N-body dArk mattEr simUlationS, Hutter et al. 2021).
+On the other hand, theoretical models have a three-fold purpose: i) match the observations available for the synthetic galaxies and their environment; ii) provide a physical description of the star formation process at all times, and iii) interpolate -when possible- the progression of galaxies and their properties in time.
+There are multiple models that reproduce the star formation history of galaxies at early times, focusing on specific physical processes, among them: Angus (AustraliaN Gadget-3 early Universe Simulations, Tescari et al. 2014); the Renaissance suite (with the AMR code Enzo, O'Shea et al. 2015); Eagle (Evolution and Assembly of Galaxies and their Environments, Crain et al. 2015; Schaye et al. 2015); CROC (Cosmic Reionization on Computers, Zhu et al. 2020); the Obelisk simulation (Trebitsch et al. 2020); L-Galaxies 2020 (Henriques et al. 2020; Yates et al. 2021a); Flares (First Light And Reionisation Epoch Simulations, Lovell et al. 2021; Vijayan et al. 2021); Astraeus (semi-numerical rAdiative transfer coupling of galaxy formation and Reionization in N-body dArk mattEr simUlations, Hutter et al. 2021).

-With the advent of the James Webb Space Telescope (JWST) shortly, we will reach an unprecedented understanding of the first light and the reionization, as well as the assembly of galaxies (Gardner et al. 2006).
-The expectation is that JWST will observe galaxies out to z > 12 and even at $z \approx 15$ (depending on their brightness).
-It will provide a uniform census of galaxies in the redshift range of 7 - 12 and extend the observed cosmic star formation evolution at a level not achievable by Hubble (Finkelstein 2016).
-In addition, JWST will: detect stars with very low metallicity $(10^{-3}Z{\odot})$ , set constraints of the top-heavy IMF, provide an estimate of the escape fraction of ionizing photons of galaxies, and allow for a robust investigation of the UV luminosity function at high redshift (Atek et al. 2015 found a steep faint-end slope at $z \approx 7$ ).
-Theoretical works such as UNIVERSEMACHINE by Behroozi et al. (2020), IllustrisTNG with dust modeling (Vogelsberger et al. 2020) or Williams et al. (2018) -that creates a mock catalog of galaxy populations from the UV to the near-infrared- anticipate future observations from the instrument and provide a realistic (yet conservative) forecast of the galaxy assembly at redshifts up to 15.
+With the advent of the James Webb Space Telescope (JWST) shortly, we will reach an unprecedented understanding of the first light and the Reionization, as well as the assembly of galaxies (Gardner et al. 2006).
+The expectation is that JWST will observe galaxies out to z > 12 and even at $z \sim 15$ (depending on their brightness).
+It will provide a uniform census of galaxies in the redshift range of 7 - 12 and extend the observed cosmic star formation evolution in a level not achievable by Hubble (Finkelstein 2016).
+In addition, JWST will: detect stars with very low metallicity $(10^{-3}Z{\odot})$, set constraints of the top-heavy IMF, provide an estimate on the escape fraction of ionizing photons of galaxies, and allow for a robust investigation of the UV luminosity function at high redshift (Atek et al. 2015 found a steep faint-end slope at $z \sim 7$).
+Theoretical works as UniverseMachine by Behroozi et al. (2020), IllustrisTNG with dust modeling (Vogelsberger et al. 2020) or Williams et al. (2018) -that creates a mock catalog of galaxy populations from the UV to the near-infrared-anticipate future observations from the instrument and provide a realistic (yet conservative) forecast of the galaxy assembly at redshift up to 15.